gurinina/2025_IntroR_and_RStudio/lessons/07-reading_and_data_inspection.md

 <img src="img/read.table-help.png" width="450">

-The next item on the documentation page is the function **Description**, which specifies that the output of this set of functions is going to be a **data frame** - "*Reads a file in table format and **creates a data frame from it**, with cases corresponding to lines and variables to fields in the file.*"
+The first item on the documentation page is the function **Description**, which specifies that the output of this set of functions is going to be a **data frame** - "*Reads a file in table format and **creates a data frame from it**, with cases corresponding to lines and variables to fields in the file.*"

 In usage, all of the arguments listed for `read.table()` are the default values for all of the family members unless otherwise specified for a given function.
 Let's take a look at 2 examples: